Wondering, "Can you take aspirin after COVID vaccine?" You're not the only one.

 Although smoking (tobacco or marijuana) does not appear to affect the vaccine's potency, NPR reports that studies have shown that smoking has been linked to worse COVID-19 conditions.
 So puff responsibly.

-Can the COVID vaccine affect your birth control?
+Does the COVID vaccine affect birth control pills?

 "While recent studies have shown transient menstrual cycle changes after vaccination, there is no evidence that the vaccine impacts the efficacy of prescribed forms of birth control," Dr. Charis Chambers, the Period Doctor, tells My Imperfect Life.
 "If someone is using cycle tracking as their form of birth control, however, this can certainly be affected."